vaishnav196/Hibernate-Mappings/README.md

-Hibernate Mappings OneToOne and OneToMany
+Hibernate Mappings OneToOne and OneToMany.